Gut-Brain Connection & Mental Health and Addiction

 When your gut is healthy, the communication between your gut and brain will work properly.
 Enough serotonin is produced, essential nutrients are synthesized, and clients feel energized, calm, and experience an overall greater sense of well being.

 Corner Canyon’s chef cooks healthy, delicious meals.
-No simple carbs are served, while whole grains, vegetables, lean protein, and fruit, with homemade dressings, comprise most of the food served.
+Very few simple carbs are served, while whole grains, vegetables, lean protein, and fruit and salads, with homemade dressings, comprise most of the food served.
 Most clients lose some weight, while significantly underweight clients gain weight, although these changes are not the purpose of the healthy model of eating we use except as they contribute to increased health and wellness.
-Clients are taught in psycho-education groups about the gut-brain connection and observe our chef preparing and cooking meals, while he explains what he is doing and why.
+Clients are taught in psycho-education groups about the gut-brain connection and observe our chef preparing and cooking meals, while he explains what he is doing and why, so that they have increased ability to prepare food for themselves after leaving treatment.

 We also conduct an intervention where we feed clients only simple carbs at one meal and then process with them how they feel after a typical fast food meal like that compared to the usual way we eat at Corner Canyon.
 Clients describe feeling lethargic and sleepy, unable to pay attention, and having symptoms of high blood sugar.
 Many clients will experience a decrease in healthiness after leaving treatment and not understand how critical healthy eating is in avoiding this decrease.
-One of our goals in this process is to educate them about how to stay healthy and help avoid the risk of relapse.
+Our goals in this process include educating them about how to stay healthy and help avoid the risk of relapse.
+We recently started “Cade’s Kitchen” where our chef encourages clients to practice food preparation in addition to learning about healthy food and the gut-brain connection.

 How To Improve Gut-Brain Function

-- Diet – A diet rich in whole foods, vegetables, and fruits help cultivate a healthy gut environment.
-The high fiber content of these foods creates a structure that healthy bacteria can grow on.
+- Diet – A diet rich in whole foods, vegetables, and fruits helps cultivate a healthy gut environment.
+The high fiber content of these foods creates a structure that healthy bacteria can grow on, and include prebiotics.
 Adding fermented foods like kimchi, sauerkraut, apple cider vinegar, kefir, Kombucha (has a trace amount of alcohol, however) and tempeh add helpful bacteria.
 The elimination of processed foods also keeps inflammation at bay.

 - Supplements – Taking probiotics, specifically strands of good bacteria like bifidobacterium and lactobacillus, keep pathogenic bacteria low.
-When good bacteria are in place it interacts with hormone levels, helping turn off cortisol and adrenaline which can cause long-term harm to the body.
+When good bacteria are in place they interact with hormone levels, helping turn off cortisol and adrenaline which can cause long-term harm to the body.